open-quantum-safe/liboqs-java/README.md

 ### Pre-requisites
 To build the Java OQS wrapper you need a Java Development Kit (JDK), such as [OpenJDK](https://openjdk.java.net/) >= 8.

-Then, you need to check if the `JAVA_HOME` environmental variable is set by typing:
+Then, you need to check if the `JAVA_HOME` environment variable is set by typing:
 ```
 $ echo $JAVA_HOME
 ```